laoyigrace/subject/doc/source/contributing/blueprints.rst

 Dedicated lite-specs.rst is provided for each deliverable under the release.

-For example Newton glance_store spec lite file can be found from: glance-specs/specs/newton/approved/glance_store/lite-specs.rst
+For example Newton subject_store spec lite file can be found from: glance-specs/specs/newton/approved/subject_store/lite-specs.rst

 This file includes template section and new lite-specs should be included to the same file under the template.
 So do not copy the lite-